Laminate Thickness Guide

 - how thick of flooring do I need?

 But before I answer those questions, let’s make sure we’re on the same page…

-Want help making decisions on your laminate with a trusted installer in your area?
-HomeAdvisor is a service I really like for helping me find installers in my area.
-They do homework that I don’t have time to do on installers in nearly every area: checking credentials, insurance, reputation, etc. Click here to fill out a short form with your zip code and laminate project details, and you’ll get connected with the top 3 installers in your area.
+Shameless advertisement I think will help you find a good installer: Doing your homework to find a good installer can be difficult: checking credentials, insurance, reputation, etc. HomeAdvisor does all of this homeowrk for you.
+Click here to fill out a short form with your zip code and laminate project details, and you’ll get connected with the top 3 laminate floor installers in your area.